dabingrosewood/MasterThesisProj/README.md

 # Benchmark for Grammatical Evolution(GE) system
-## Attention
-This project is still in construction, some parts may not synchronized with the latest version on my personal computer.
-Please contact me directly if you got any problem or comments.

-## Introdution
 This project is the thesis project for my master degrees at Leiden University, which is supervised by Prof. Dr. Thomas bäck and Dr. H. Wang.

-The main aim of this project is to compare the performance over different GE and GE-variant system.
+The general aim of this project is to provide a pipeline which can customize problems to build a benchmark to compare different GE and GE-variant systems.
-Until now, systems include PonyGE2(py3) and SGE(py2).
-Most of the codes are based on the original code of these systems, and they are modified according to need of this program.
-For the detail of modifications, please refer to modification.log.

 Every GE system asks for several 'hyper-parameter' to manage the evolving process in the GE system.
 In order to compare the peak performance for different GE systems, here we use MIP-EGO method to do the hyper-parameter tuning.
 This module will find the best-suited hyper-parameter setting for each GE system.

+Until now, several GE systems has been included, covers PonyGE2(py3) ,SGE(py2) and GGES(c).
+Most codes of these systems are forked from the master branch of these systems on github, and they are modified according to need of this project.

+On the other side, this project is still in construction, some parts may not synchronized with the latest version on my personal computer.
+Please contact me directly if you got any problem or comments.

 ## Structure
 ![image](http://assets.processon.com/chart_image/5c9b935be4b0630a45dc0ca5.png)